reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ### {#tut-mkt-basic-conclusion} Conclusion
 That was a good way to start building the market place application that we just embarked upon.
 I hope you found it really helpful and easy to follow through.

+It is important to note that Reach offers flexibility in the way code may be written.
+Check [here](/examples/tuts-mkt-3-basic-alt) for an optional way that the code may be written.

 This tutorial has been able to teach the basics of the Reach language.
 Concepts that was covered include, variable declaration and definition, the Reach standard library, `{!rsh} Participant`, `{!rsh} Types`, steps and so on.